femtotrader/Planar.jl/docs/src/data.md

 Data is returned as a `DataFrame` with `open,high,low,close,volume,timestamp` columns.
 Since these save/load functions require a timestamp column, they check that the provided index is contiguous, it should not have missing timestamps, according to the subject timeframe.
 It is possible to disable those checks by passing `check=:none`.

-If you want to save other kinds of data, there are the [`Vindicta.Data.save_data`](@ref) and [`Vindicta.Data.load_data`](@ref) functions.
+If you want to save other kinds of data, there are the [`Planar.Data.save_data`](@ref) and [`Planar.Data.load_data`](@ref) functions.
 Unlike the ohlcv functions, these functions don't check for contiguity, so it is possible to store sparse data.
 The data, however, still requires a timestamp column, because data when saved can either be prepend or appended, therefore an index must still be available to maintain order.
 While OHLCV data requires a concrete type for storage (default `Float64`) generic data can either be saved with a shared type, or instead serialized.
 To serialize the data while saving pass the `serialize=true` argument to `save_data`, while to load serialized data pass `serialized=true` to `load_data`.

 When loading data from storage, you can directly use the `ZArray` by passing `raw=true` to `load_ohlcv` or `as_z=true` or `with_z=true` to `load_data`.
 By managing the array directly you can avoid materializing the entire dataset, which is required when dealing with large amounts of data.